Cheerleading in Australia: Australian All Star Cheerleading Federation (AASCF)

 AASCF run several competitions across the country in a June to November season format, including Winterfest, Battle, States, Spring Carnival and Nationals.

 Previously AASCF was known for offering a competition similar to Summit in the U.S., in which the overall highest-scoring team in each level of cheer and division of dance at earlier competitions throughout the year received a bid to compete as one of the "chosen few" to be the "best of the best" in Australia.

 However, the Pinnacle event was phased out in 2023 in favour of "The Road to IASF Worlds".
 The Road to IASF Worlds event is a "day 2" competition held directly after AASCF's Nationals events and is part of the process of a team competing for a 2024 Cheerleading Worlds bid.

 AASCF holds Australia's largest national cheerleading and dance championship annually, which rotates location between the Gold Coast (Queensland) and Melbourne (Victoria) currently.
+As of 2026, AASCF Nationals will be held in the Gold Coast (Queensland) each year.

 AASCF were a founding member of the Australian Cheer Sport Alliance, however is no longer a listed sanctioned event provider as of mid-2023.